andyjsammons/andyjsammons/README.md

-Who know 'Show-and-Tell' would be the most important part of our educations?
+Who knew 'Show-and-Tell' would be the most important part of our educations?

 <!---
 andyjsammons/andyjsammons is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.